 The Cherry Phosphate and the Wild Cherry Phosphate were two drinks that were found at every soda fountain.
-The regular version uses cherry juice and sugar as the key flavour components, and the wild version uses wild cherry bark for the flavour.
+The less popular version often referred to as a Tame Cherry Phosphate in old manuals, used cherry syrup, raspberry syrup and sugar as the key flavour components.
+It wasn’t this tame version that was popular at the soda fountain, it was the Wild Cherry version which uses cherry bark for the flavour that thrilled everyone.

 Wild cherry bark is widely available through herb companies and is sourced from the Choke Cherry tree.
-Like apricot kernels and bitter almonds, wild cherry bark contains amygdalin (laetrile, nitriloside) which, in the presence of water, hydrolyzes to form hydrogen cyanide, benzaldehyde or acetone.
+Like apricot kernels and bitter almonds, wild cherry bark contains amygdalin (laetrile, nitriloside) (see Cyanide in Stone Fruit post) which, in the presence of water, hydrolyzes to form hydrogen cyanide, benzaldehyde or acetone.
 Cherry bark produces about 0.4% by weight of amygdalin, whereas apricot kernels can have up to 3%.

 Extracting the components of wild cherry bark can be done a couple of ways, but the method I’ve selected uses water and glycerol (4:1) as the solvent.
-Boiling water can be used but the high temperature breaks down some of the unique flavour components.
+Boiling water can be used but the high temperature denatured some of the unique flavour components or drives off the more volatile ones.
 Dilute alcohol can be used as a solvent, but this increases the levels of prussic acid (hydrogen cyanide) in the extract.
 According to old pharmacy manuals, the use of glycerin is said to check the production of the prussic acid making it a better choice for beverage purposes.
 This is unconfirmed in modern literature.